BarryMolina/homedepot-rebates/README.md

 ## Installation

+### Email Setup

+1. In your Gmail inbox, create a new label called "Home Depot/Receipts/Not Applied"
+2. Create another label called "Home Depot/Receipts/Rebate Applied"
+3. Create a filter to automatically apply the "Home Depot/Receipts/Not Applied" label to all emails from "HomeDepot@order.homedepot.com" with the subject "Your Electronic Receipt".

+### Project Setup

 1. Create a new Google Sheet and associated Apps Script Project
 2. Create a new GCP project and connect it to the GAS script
 3. Clone this repository and upload the Apps script code using `clasp login && cd apps_script && npm run deploy`